I had dreamed of going to Greenland for more than 20 years and finally I made it there!

 Things that struck me about Greenland

-- It’s quite European … but in a frontier kind of way.
-I don’t know why this surprised me, given it is an autonomous county of Denmark, but it did.
+- It’s sort-of European on the one hand … but really, really not on the other.
+I don’t know why the European influence surprised me, given it is an autonomous county of Denmark, but it did.

 - Almost everyone under the age of 30 (at least in the major centres) speaks English, most of them extremely well.
 This makes it incredibly easy to get around and learn a little about the culture.